ChrisKibble/SCCMdocs/sccm/apps/deploy-use/create-deploy-scripts.md

 6. Click **Next**, and then complete the wizard.

 > [!IMPORTANT]
-> If a script does not run, for example because a target device is turned off during the one hour time period, you must run it again.
+> If a script does not run, for example because a target device is turned off during the one-hour time period, you must run it again.

 ### Target machine execution